Key takeaways

 - Autonomous operation (agent decides what to try next)

-- Measurable output (metrics, reports, or papers)
+- Measurable output (metrics, reports, papers, or deployed improvements)

-- Open source or publicly documented
+- Open source, or commercially available with publicly documented capabilities

 Exclusion Criteria: